StarRocks/starrocks/docs/administration/resource_group.md

 On the basis of the above resource consumption restrictions, you can further restrict the resource consumption for big queries with the following parameters:

-- `big_query_cpu_second_limit`: This parameter specifies the upper time limit of CPU occupation for a big query.
+- `big_query_cpu_second_limit`: This parameter specifies the CPU upper time limit for a big query on a single BE.
 Concurrent queries add up the time.
 The unit is second.
 This parameter takes effect only when it is set greater than 0.
 Default: 0.
-- `big_query_scan_rows_limit`: This parameter specifies the upper limit of row count that a big query can scan.
+- `big_query_scan_rows_limit`: This parameter specifies the scan row count upper limit for a big query on a single BE.
 This parameter takes effect only when it is set greater than 0.
 Default: 0.
-- `big_query_mem_limit`: This parameter specifies the upper limit of memory usage of a big query.
+- `big_query_mem_limit`: This parameter specifies the memory usage upper limit for a big query on a single BE.
 The unit is byte.
 This parameter takes effect only when it is set greater than 0.
 Default: 0.

 > **NOTE**
 >